glennmatthews/cot/INSTALL.md

         OK

-   (If any tests fail, likely due to missing binary dependencies described above, the failures will be reported here, giving you a chance to fix them or ignore them before installing COT.)
+   (If any tests fail, likely due to missing optional dependencies described above, the failures will be reported here, giving you a chance to fix them or ignore them before installing COT.)